uibakery/self-hosted/README.md

 1. For instance size, select minimum `Standard_F2s_v2 - 2 vCPUs, 4 GiB memory`

-1. If you want to access through password, in `Administrator account` section in `Authentication type` menu item select `Password` and setup admin username and password.
-Otherwise leave `SSH public key` and it will generate the keys after creation
+1. In `Administrator account` section in `Authentication type` menu item select `SSH public key` and it will generate the keys after VM creation

 1. In `Inbound port rules` leave `SSH(22)` as by default

 1. In the `Networking` tab select existing or create new Virtual Network and Subnet used by this VM

-1. Public IP address will be created automatically

 1. In `NIC network security group` select `Advanced`